-The first quinquina style wine made in Canada since World War II
+The first quinquina style wine made in Canada since World War II.

-It tastes like a cross between a lovely blueberry pie and a Gin & Tonic in wine form!
+TASTING NOTES Bitter earthy blueberries and sweet rose petals gives way to juicy plums, blackberries and bitter grapefruit with a light dusting of cinnamon.
+It’s like a cross between a lovely blueberry pie and a Gin & Tonic in wine form!

 For centuries, the British, French and Roman empires were ravaged by the fevers of malaria.
 A treatment was finally discovered in 1633, in the bark of the Cinchona tree; quinine.
 The British took this bitter medicine and added it to sweetened water to make more palatable tonic water for their soldiers abroad.
 Gin followed soon after.
 Across the Channel, in 1820, French chemists solved this bitter problem by isolating quinine from the bark and adding it to the wine rations of the Foreign Legionnaires.
 The result?
 The famous tonic wine is known as Quinquina.
 This is our take.